MarcoMuellner/domaindrivenjs/packages/core/src/events/events-guide.md

-# Working with Domain Events in domainify
+# Working with Domain Events in domaindrivenjs

 Domain Events are a fundamental building block in Domain-Driven Design (DDD).
-This guide explains how to create and use domain events effectively in your application with domainify.
+This guide explains how to create and use domain events effectively in your application with domaindrivenjs.

 ## What are Domain Events?